 So if you like long, ridiculous conversations about anything from existentialism to gender theory to the Silmarillion to the Drake equation, I'm your girl.
 If you don't, I'd probably drive you nuts.

 On FetLife I am themarquise.
-Feel free to hit me up there if you are any kind of sub.
-Not if you are any kind of dom.
+Feel free to hit me up there if you are any kind of masochist.
+If you are a sub but not a masochist, you're welcome to hit me up but don't get your hopes up--I'm only interested in subs to the extent that I like them as people separately from their kinks.
+If you are a dom, I'm happy to chat; however, do not assume I would be interested in playing.
 Just because I am a switch does not mean I have any interest in switching for YOU.

-A brief note for older men: you are most likely perfectly nice, but my age restrictions are pretty solid, not because I don't think older men can't be nice people, but because men who are half again my age should not expect me to overlook that.
-In short: if you are over 40 and messaging me, you are too young (mind-wise) for me.
+A brief note for older men: you are most likely perfectly nice, but my age restrictions are pretty solid, not because I don't think older men can't be nice people, but because I have never been able to muster any sexual interest in men who are more than ten years older than I am (including celebrities, actually).
+In short: if you are over 40 and messaging me, you will at best get a new friend and at worst a crushing disappointment.
 Sorry.

 Which, at the moment, means work, some occasional creative work, and cuddling.
 Also lots of what often comes before cuddling. ;)

 I'm really good at caring about things.
 It's easy for me--in fact sometimes it's hard not to care about things.
 I care about people almost instantly.
 If we're friends, even if we've only been friends for a little while, I will care about you.
 I might not bail you out of prison, but I will most definitely listen to your problems and offer my sympathy and as much help as I am able.